ibm-cloud-docs/satellite/iam.md

       * Cluster group
       * Location (which includes Link)
       * Subscription
+    * You can further scope access to a particular resource for the following resource types:
+      * Cluster
+      * Cluster group
+      * Location (which includes Link)
     * For help with choosing the right platform and service roles, see the following reference information:
       *   [Platform management roles](#iam-roles-platform)
       *   [Service access roles](#iam-roles-service)